 The scenery CT it would produce an economic decline around the same date, but not considered a collapse of society.

 There is also a scenario called stabilized world (SW).
-It would avoid the sad result of MIT, but it is by far the most unlikely according to the data analysis.
+It would avoid the dismal MIT result, but it is by far the most unlikely according to the data analysis.
 It is the sustainable path, and currently it could still be done.
 The problem is, we only have less than 10 years to decide.